 The results were public: net revenue retention improved from ~98% to ~107%, gross churn fell from over 8% to ~6%, and expansion ARR grew by ~120% over two years.
 I consistently overperformed against renewal and expansion targets across three consecutive years.

 What I kept coming back to was the early days.
-When everything was undefined, the team was small, and every decision mattered.
-That zero-to-one phase is where I do my best work, and it's where the right guidance makes the biggest difference.
+Everything undefined, the team small, every decision mattered.
+That zero-to-one phase is where I do my best work, and it’s where the right guidance makes the biggest difference.
+Most companies at that stage can’t justify (or don’t need) a full-time VP of CS.
+They need the thinking, the frameworks, and the coaching, not another expensive seat at the leadership table.

 No pitch, just a conversation.